-There’s a time and a place for auto-reply, but if you pride yourself on customer service, limit your reliance on auto-respond.
+There’s a time and a place for auto-reply, but if you pride yourself on customer service, then, limit your reliance on auto-respond.

 And if you are going to use it make sure you remove your auto-reply once you are “back in the office”.

 E-mail is a crucial part of your customer service experience.

 I created my E-mail Templates for Florists to help florists navigate some of our most frequent (& sometimes difficult!) customer conversations.
 Try ’em.
 You’ll like ’em.

 - Feel CONFIDENT when explaining terms to a client,